Expert Plumbing Pipe Replacement in Pelican Bay, FL

 Aggressive or acidic water, high velocity, and stray electrical current pit copper from the inside until a pinhole weeps through.
 It clusters on hot lines and recirculation loops.

-- On-site diagnosis.
-On arrival we diagnose the pipe replacement on-site — free for most repairs, $39 on minor service calls (waived if you proceed).
-You see the issue and the fix before we start.
+- Diagnosis at your door.
+The tech diagnoses your pipe replacement at the house — free on most repairs, $39 for minor service calls and waived if you proceed — and walks you through the issue and the fix before starting.

-How much does pipe replacement cost in Pelican Bay, FL?
+Pipe replacement cost in Pelican Bay, FL: what to expect

-Pipe replacement in Pelican Bay is priced from $349, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+From $349 is where pipe replacement starts in Pelican Bay, always as a written flat rate before any work — no hourly creep, no after-the-fact add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing pipe replacement cost in Pelican Bay?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Pelican Bay homeowners choose us for pipe replacement because we're genuinely local to Collier County — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Florida's tropical climate.
+Pelican Bay keeps calling us for pipe replacement for concrete reasons — local roots in Collier County, family ownership since 1974, CSLB license #1098234 with bond and insurance, salaried rather than commissioned techs, 30-day written flat-rate quotes, and a 10-year workmanship guarantee, with parts chosen to last in Florida's tropical climate.
 Looking for a pipe replacement company in Pelican Bay, FL?
 That's exactly what we are — local, licensed, and accountable to Collier County.

 We quote pipe replacement on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate pipe replacement quote is written and good for 30 days.